-Only five lots remaining!
+Only three lots remaining!
 Don’t miss out – register today.

 Introducing Limited Edition in Oak Ridges –the final release in a high-demand luxury home development in Richmond Hill by Garden Homes